Ascend/ascend-deployer/README.en.rst

 Precautions
 -----------

+-  If the offline installation tool cannot run due to environment variables, users need to configure ASCENDPATH according to the actual situation of the environment.

 -  If the gcc version of the system is lower than 7.3.0, the offline installation tool will be automatically installed, which takes a long time; Users can also avoid the automatic upgrade by manually